article September 25, 2025

 The venture aims to bridge the gap between the innovation happening in decentralized finance and the regulatory, compliance, and operational requirements of banks and credit unions.

-• Infrastructure First: Building the technical and operational foundation that enables institutions to participate in stablecoin ecosystems
+Building the technical and operational foundation that enables institutions to participate in stablecoin ecosystems without compromising on compliance or security.

-• Regulatory Alignment: Designing solutions that work within emerging frameworks like the GENIUS Act
+Designing solutions that work within emerging frameworks like the GENIUS Act, ensuring institutions can adopt stablecoin capabilities with regulatory confidence.

-• Institution-Centric: Prioritizing the needs of banks and credit unions rather than forcing them to adapt to crypto-native models
+Prioritizing the needs of banks and credit unions rather than forcing them to adapt to crypto-native models.
+The platform is built for how financial institutions actually operate.

 Original Source